247th Rifle Division: Orsha Offensives

 10th Army had to confront the problem of coordinating its advance with Bryansk Front's 50th Army on its left, which was lagging behind.
 Both Armies closed up to the Pronia River on October 2.
 When it did so, 10th Army was arrayed from Budino southward to Petukhovka.
 The 247th and 139th Rifle Divisions, backed by the 49th Rifle Division, deployed in the sector south of Budino, while the three divisions of 38th Rifle Corps took up positions southeast of Chavusy.
 Given the relatively small size of the Army it was limited to a passive, secondary role for the time being.

 The 247th took a more active role in the second Orsha offensive, which began on October 12.
 In preparation the 33rd Army was regrouped into a sector formerly occupied by the 21st Army north and south of Lenino.
 It formed its first echelon from the 42nd and 290th Rifle Divisions and the 1st Polish Infantry Division, supported by the 164th and 222nd Rifle Divisions in second echelon.
 Meanwhile, the 247th and 139th Divisions were transferred by road march from 10th Army to reinforce this second echelon, which was to assault German positions across the Myareya River just north of Lenino.
 The offensive began following an 85-minute artillery preparation which failed to take the defenders by surprise.
 In two days of fighting the Western Front armies were almost completely stymied; the Polish Division was able to carve out a wedge up to 3km deep west of Lenino at considerable cost, especially due to air attacks.
 The 247th was committed on October 16 to the battle for a bridgehead between that place and Baevo but this also yielded meagre gains.
 When the offensive ended on the 18th it had cost the Poles nearly 3,000 casualties and 33rd Army's remaining divisions a further 1,700 personnel.
+Before the end of the month the division had been transferred again, now to 49th Army, still in Western Front, where it was assigned to 62nd Rifle Corps in November.

+The cost of the fighting since August is reflected in the fact that by December the 247th was officially authorized only a "short" organization of 7,800 personnel, and in fact had just 3,650 on hand, less than 50 percent of the reduced authorization.
+The three rifle regiments had only 550-600 men each, about the normal strength of a battalion.
+The 306th Antitank Battalion had been reduced to a single company of antitank rifles.
+On the other hand, the artillery regiment was at full strength, with eight 76mm cannon and four 122mm howitzers in each of the three battalions, and 740 officers and men assigned.
+The 266th Medical Battalion had just one medical company containing 400 men and women, including wounded recovering with the division.